AREA ATTRACTIONS

 140 N. Warren St., Trenton

-In 1747, the congregation of this church was split between Loyalists and Patriots, causing the suspension of religious services during the Revolutionary War.
-David Brearley, a New Jersey signer of the Constitution, who later became the state’s first federal judge, is buried in the churchyard.
+By 1774, the congregation of St Michael’s was split between Loyalists and Patriots, and the congregation decided to suspend religious services during the Revolutionary War.
+David Brearley, a New Jersey signer of the Constitution, is buried in the churchyard.

 First Presbyterian Church